-Very little is known about the past climate of Perth, Western Australia, in the 1800s.
-Our team has recently pieced together the oldest known daily weather observations from south-western Australia that spans 1830–1875.
+Very little is known about the past climate of Perth, Western Australia, during the 19th century.
+Our team recently pieced together the oldest daily weather observations from south-western Australia spanning 1830–1875.

 There’s a strong case for increasing 19th century climate data rescue efforts in the south-western region of Australia, due to the vulnerability of this area and its important geographic location for understanding weather patterns across Australia.
 With a more complete understanding of the past climate, we can better prepare for extreme events which are predicted to increase in frequency and severity.

 The Australian Bureau of Meteorology’s State of the Climate 2020 report noted that cool season rainfall in southwest Western Australia (WA) has deceased since 1970 due to an increase in surface pressure across southern latitudes – a known response to climate change.
 Lower winter rainfall and higher temperatures mean the fire seasons are getting longer, with the February 2021 bushfires in Perth Hills proving as case in point, with around 11,000 hectares and over 85 homes destroyed.

 Improving our understanding of long-term climate variability from the Southern Hemisphere is critical to quantifying future changes in Australia.
 To date, the majority of historical data recovery efforts across the country have centered on the colonial centres of south-eastern Australia.